Can I Sue a Large Online Seller/Retailer Company?

-Before you go to court, however, the user agreement requires you to informally try to work out your dispute for 30 days.
+Before you go to court, however, the user agreement requires you to try to work out your dispute for 30 days.
 Then you may, but are not required, to try to resolve your claims through a process known as mediation.
-In mediation, you hire a neutral third party (a mediator) who tries to help the parties come to a satisfactory resolution.
+In mediation, you hire a neutral third party, known as a mediator, who tries to help the parties come to a satisfactory resolution.

 Consider Consulting a Lawyer

-As you can see, whether you can sue an online marketplace, auction, seller, or retailer depends on your user agreement, and the user agreements differ (in some cases substantially) from site to site.
-If you have a dispute with an online seller, you need to carefully review your user agreement.
+As you can see, whether you can sue an online marketplace, auction, seller, or retailer depends on your user agreement.
+The user agreements differ from site to site.
+If you have a dispute with an online seller, you need to review your user agreement with extreme care.
 They can be complicated.

 You should consider bringing in a contract attorney.
 An attorney can help you better understand your user agreement and represent you if you need to arbitrate your claims.
-Having an attorney in your corner also gives you leverage, even if you are just trying to work out your dispute informally.
+Having an attorney in your corner also gives you leverage, even if you are just trying to work out your dispute in an informal manner.

 Keep in mind that you may need to bring legal action within a particular period of time under the user agreement or the state's statute of limitations.
-So don't wait — act quickly.
+So don't wait!